 Malaysia is a member of the Sustainable Aquaculture Action Group.

-Malaysia is to host the tenth biennial conference of the Commonwealth Association for Public Administration and Management and the fifth Forum of Commonwealth Public Service Ministers in Kuala Lumpur in October 2014; and at the 2013 CHOGM in Colombo, Sri Lanka, Malaysia offered to host CHOGM 2019.
+In 2014, Malaysia hosted the tenth biennial conference of the Commonwealth Association for Public Administration and Management and the fifth Forum of Commonwealth Public Service Ministers.

-Tash Aw was a Commonwealth Writers’ Prize regional winner with The Harmony Silk Factory in 2006; and Sri Lankan Rani Manicka, who was born in Malaysia, with her novel, The Rice Mother, in 2003.
+In 2006, Tash Aw won a Commonwealth Writers’ Prize with The Harmony Silk Factory.
+In 2003, Sri Lankan Rani Manicka, who was born and educated in Malaysia, won a Commonwealth Writers’ Prize with her novel, The Rice Mother.